 A container failure in the heated aerosol test bath can be quite violent, and will usually require the line to be stopped, all fragments of the failed container to be removed, and the water bath drained and cleaned by the aerosol can burst pressure testers before production can restart.

 The trough is of sturdy construction to withstand and contain the force of any aerosol failures during testing, and has the facility to lift all of the aerosols out of the water for maintenance and cleaning.

-Water Bath Machines are typically constructed to comply with ATEX Zone II/2G regulations (classification Zone 1).
+Our aerosol test baths are typically constructed to comply with ATEX Zone II/2G regulations (classification Zone 1).